 In some special cases integrating security personnel into the operations and service culture of an organization may not work.
 But where it can, the first impressions of the security team member, as well as the company he or she is protecting, is much more positive.
 Personally, I believe we are more secure with people who are engaged in their jobs and engaged with the other staff members and customers around them.

 Whether at the front door, the entry way, the guard house, along the pathway or in the corridors and aisles – your security personnel may be the first and most visible contacts with your customers.

 What can you do to make positive security a stronger component of the service culture of your organization?
 What has been your experience?

 Next Post: NIIT Technologies – B2B Technology Industry Case Study in Service Revolution

-Previous Post: Harvard Business Review on Revolutionizing Customer Service
+Previous Post: Harvard Business Review on Transforming Customer Service